-The perfect ENDing to Barbecue Month 2017.
+The perfect ENDing to a great cook!
 Matt Pittman’s Brisket Burnt Ends.

 Prepare your Big Green Egg for an indirect cook with the convEGGtor (indirect setup) at a temperature of 275°F/135°C. I recommend a heavier smoking wood chunks for this cook such as oak, hickory, mesquite, or pecan.